Greer Lankton: Personal life

 Lankton began studying at the Pratt Institute in New York City in 1978.
 Lankton was friends with photographer Nan Goldin and lived in Goldin's apartment in the early 1980s, often posing for her.
+She was featured as the subject of a photo-essay in Nan Goldin's book, The Other Side.
 She also played muse to photographers including David Wojnarowicz and Peter Hujar.

 Lankton married designer Paul Monroe in 1987 in New York City.
-Nan Goldin was their wedding photographer.
-Greer and Paul met in 1981 introduced by Peter Hujar who was later Paul's best man at their wedding.
-They started dating in 1982 and then lived together from 1984 to 1992, when Greer went to rehab in the mid west.
-Paul Monroe opened his shop EINSTEINS at 34 east 7th street NYC in 1981 and in 1983 Greer joined him as a partner.
+After a brief and abusive marriage, Lankton divorced Monroe.
+Greer Lankton’s close friend, Nan Goldin, was her wedding photographer.

 In 1986 Greer opened up her own gallery THE DOLL CLUB in EINSTEINS.
 Lankton's window installations at Einstein's put the store on the map, but the store closed in 1992.

-Lankton struggled with drug addiction and anorexia for many years.
+In 1991, Greer moved back to Chicago and went into a detoxification clinic.
+Lankton continued to struggle with drug addiction and anorexia for many years.
 She died on November 18, 1996, of a drug overdose in her Chicago apartment, just a month after completing her final and largest work.
 Titled It's All About Me, Not You, this last work has become a permanent installation at the Mattress Factory in Pittsburgh.

+Mentor of Jojo Baby

+Lankton was the known mentor of Chicago artist Jojo Baby in regards to doll making.